IT’S FINALLY HERE! Join us for the long-awaited release of A Choreographic Journey of Survival and Triumph—May 3, 2-4:00PM Reserve your spot today!

-Shimon has lived a rich artistic life which has spanned some of the most monumental events of the past century, from the Nazi occupation of Braun’s native Poland, the Israeli Six-Day War, to the avant-garde dance scene of 1960s New York City.
+Critically acclaimed Choreographer Shimon Braun has lived a rich artistic life which has spanned some of the most monumental events of the past century, from the Nazi occupation of Braun’s native Poland, to the avant-garde dance scene of 1960s New York City.

 From the archives of Jazz Plus, the company who had performed concerts all across Israel and Europe.